-2022 2021
+2023 2022

 QR.'000 QR '000

 Current income tax

-Current income tax charge 1,927,804 1,779,107
+Current income tax charge 699,260 1,927,804

-Adjustments for prior year income tax 3,043 (3,249)
+Adjustments for prior year income tax 113 3,043

-1,930,847 1,775,858
+699,373 1,930,847

-Group tax benefit (i) (1,930,057) (1,775,189)
+Group tax benefit (i) (697,725) (1,930,057)

-790 669
+(7) 1,648 790

-(i) As per the MOU between the General Tax Authority and Ministry of Finance, the proportion of income tax of the subsidiaries, joint ventures and their components attributable to the effective shareholding of the public shareholding company shall be settled with the General Tax Authority by the Ministry of Finance through the defined settlement arrangement between the public shareholding company, QatarEnergy and the Ministry of Finance.
+- (i) As per the MOU between the General Tax Authority and Ministry of Finance, the proportion of income tax of the subsidiaries, joint ventures and their components attributable to the effective shareholding of the public shareholding company shall be settled with the General Tax Authority by the Ministry of Finance through the defined settlement arrangement between the public shareholding company, QatarEnergy and the Ministry of Finance. - (ii) The Group has adopted a lower tax base for the computation of income tax (effective foreign shareholding), in relation to its filing and payment of the 2022 income tax return for QAFCO and its subsidiaries.
+Per IFRIC 23 management has accounted for tax for the year ended December 31, 2023 under the previous basis (as 100% taxable) since there are uncertainties on the effective tax rate.
+The income tax payable balance continues to follow the treatment adopted in the prior year's consolidated financial statements and will be modified if required post alignment with tax authorities.